dbarabander/BEWD/13_testing/README.md

 ### Schedule
 * Review Authentication: Q&A
 * Overview of testing.
 * Code along.
-Add tests to Rewlsy
+Add tests to Ritly
 * Lab.